 For the purposes of calculating the Fund's NAV, private commercial real estate investments will initially be valued at cost, which the Fund expects to represent fair value at that time.
-Thereafter, valuations of properties will be derived from an independent third-party service provider.
+Thereafter, valuations of private commercial real estate investments will be derived from an independent third-party service provider on a semi-annual basis.